bryonbaker/rhai-redis-demo/doc/demo-script.md

 src$ podman attach read-tester
 ```

-You should now see the "Mainframe" updating the cache every two seconds, and the Client application reading the updated cache.
+This will download and start a container that will read the local cache every second.
+You should now see the "Mainframe" updating the cache every two seconds.

 <img src="./images/on-prem-0.png" alt="drawing" width="900"/>